lovasoa/bad_json_parsers/README.md

 This repository contains a script called [test_parser.sh](test_parser.sh) that takes a JSON parser and uses [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to find the smallest JSON structure it fails to parse and print its nesting level.

-The json parser must be a program that reads JSON on its standard input, and exits with a status of 0 if it managed to parse it and any other status if an error occured.
+The json parser must be a program that reads JSON on its standard input, and exits with a status of 0 if it managed to parse it and any other status if an error occurred.

 ## How it works

 [test_parser.sh](test_parser.sh) constructs json structures composed uniquely of nested arrays, and gives them to the program it tests.
 For instance, for a depth of 3, it builds the following json : `[[[]]]`.
 This allows to create a structure of only *2n* bytes that has *n* nesting levels.
-It uses [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to find the smallest structure for which the programm fails.
+It uses [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to find the smallest structure for which the program fails.

 ## Results